How Cyclesolved works

 Can I customize the scoring weights?

 Yes.
-Visit /settings/weights to adjust the weighting of each category to match your own investing thesis.
+Visit the weights page to adjust the weighting of each category to match your own investing thesis.
 Your weights persist across sessions and are applied everywhere you see a composite score.

 Ready?